canis lupus familiaris

 This breed of dog is good around children.
 Doxles adapt to a wide variety of settings and family situations easily.
 Start training early and make sure to use a leash in public.

 Due to the hunting instincts of its ancestors, one must be careful letting this dog breed off the leash.
-These dogs are bred to hunt rabbits, so they have a high prey drive towards smaller animals.
+These dogs are bred to hunt rabbits, so they have a high prey drive around smaller animals.
 Doxles are alert creatures and make good watchdogs.
 Sometimes they are loud, noisy barking can be a problem.

 How To Take Care Of A Doxle